rjchicago/rancher-kf/README.md

 * `URL` is the url to the Rancher UI.
 * `TOKEN` is API Token created via Rancher UI.
-* `CONTEXT` is optional and must be provided in a Rancher format - example:
+* `CONTEXT` is optional.
+If supplied it must be provided in a Rancher format - example:
   * `local:p-xxxxx, c-xxxxx:p-xxxxx, c-xxxxx:project-xxxxx, c-m-xxxxxxxx:p-xxxxx or c-m-xxxxxxxx:project-xxxxx`

 ### Rancher API Token